mithril-security/blindai/docs/docs/deploy-on-premise.md

 ## Simulation mode

 This section explains how to work with the simulation mode.
-This simulates Intel SGX in software, and enables you to run this on any hardware you want.
+This simulates Intel SGX in software and enables you to run this on any hardware you want.

 Launch the server using the simulation docker image: